-In the UK, most people looking for any new or replacement garage door can immediately appreciate the operation of a roller garage door and it is definitely a very neat and compact door design fitting most garage structural openings.
+In the UK, most people looking for any new or replacement garage door can immediately appreciate the unique mechanism of a roller garage door and it is certainly a neat and compact door design type, fitting most garage structural openings.
 The sectional garage door however takes a bit more explaining and understanding and yet in the USA and Northern Europe it is the single biggest selling garage door type and has been for a long time - Why is this?

 The roller shutter garage door can be fitted to nearly every shape of garage opening either inside, inbetween or in front of the aperture with no internal tracking giving a door with a neat, compact style operation.

 The sectional garage door however does require space inside the garage for the horizontal runners to operate, but that is about all the differences there are in the basic requirements and why one door is not suitable compared to the other!!

 Both door types open and close vertically and the roller door does actually need quite a lot more headroom to accomodate the curtain roll, so why do we not look at the sectional garage door as an option more often?
 Both doors can be fitted behind any shape of garage opening and still operate prefectly.
 So, the answer seems to be simply down to general publicity and awareness and the roller garage door is very well promoted in the UK and the sectional garage door is not.
 The roller garage door is easy for a salesman or company to price, sell and install and for a customer to understand so in many ways it is the easy, safe option to aim for.
 The sectional garage door should always be considered however and in many cases you would get a lot more garage door for your money.

 The roller garage door has the one design only – horizontal lines, the only options are in colour surface finishes and very subtle differences in the curtain slats used from different manufacturers or in the case of the steel non insulated continuous curtain roller door even smaller differences.